Flickerdeck

 Key Features

-• 78-card tarot deck with a Slavic folk tradition theme
+• 78-card tarot deck inspired by Slavic folk tradition

 Who It's For